 I love the Geico commercial where a guy who is putting down chalk lines on a baseball field starts daydreaming that he’s swerving through the mountains on his motorcycle singing, “Build Me Up Butter Cup.”
 He snaps out of it to find curvy chalk lines all over the baseball field.
 He asks, “Do you think anyone will notice?”

 This weekend I graduate from Northern Seminary as a Doctor of the Church specializing the historical context of the New Testament.
 This moment has been a long time in the making.
 Like 18 years!
 Here’s the story.

 Like Jesus, every preacher should have a story of being pressed into a corner and seeing fire in the eyes of an offended congregant after a sermon, unless they are in the ear-tickling business.

 Here’s a throwback video from 10 years ago with a basic truth we need to be reminded of regularly.
 I was preaching mostly to myself in this video.

 After a long time apart, or online, it’s time to come back together for fellowship and worship.
 This summer is a great opportunity to place weekly worship and Christian fellowship back into your life as “an anchor for the soul” (Heb 6:19).
 Here’s a preview.

 A picture is worth a thousand words.
 I snapped this photo this weekend.
 It captures a classic “calm before the storm” moment, the sun setting as the storm sets in.

 There are moments in our Christian walk when we hear the rooster crow, and realize we have blown it in our attempts to follow Jesus’ Way in our interactions with others.
-Today I heard the rooster crow.
+Let me share a story of a day when I heard the rooster crow.
 I looked in the mirror and didn’t like what I saw.